restarone/comfortable-mexican-sofa-docs/HowTo:-Upgrade-CMS-From-1.12-to-2.0.md

 Note that this rake task could easily be tweaked to pull files from S3 or another cloud provider, as long as you can determine the appropriate URL to download.

 If you have any Paperclip styles defined, you'll need to update any references to those images to use variants instead.
 See the above migration docs for details.

+Also, note that this migration relies on the Paperclip file_file_name field.
+Once you have completed the migration, you'll probably want to remove the Paperclip columns.
+If you don't remove them, you will need to at least allow null values or file uploads will fail.

 ### Page attachments
 Page attachments are handled sufficiently differently to cause a bit of work.
 In my case, I found it easier to migrate each page attachment to a text reference to the Comfy::Cms::File object id and then adjust from there, but it should be possible to instead reattach the blob to the fragment itself.